-Of all the possible skills of an experienced traveler the art of not-getting-ripped-off looms large in the skillset of the experienced traveller.
-Whether budget-backpacker or more-money-than-sense, knowing that you’re paying over the odds, or that the same thing can be purchased cheaper around the corner, is a fatal sign of a poor exponent of the art of travel.
+Of all the possible skills of an experienced traveler the art of not-getting-ripped-off looms large.
+Whether they’re a budget-backpacker or have more-money-than-sense, knowing that you’re paying over the odds or that the same thing can be purchased cheaper around the corner, is disappointing.

 One of the most enchanting aspects of an adventure through Peru is the variety and extent of the street cuisine; equal in taste and authenticity to food found in hotels, shops and restaurants, and yet much of it available for one Peruvian sol (around US$0.30 or £0.20).
 It is at the wheeled street stalls (called ambulantes) that you will dine like a local, and finally at fair, local prices.

 Peru is a mecca of sweet foods, yet far away from a Nestle or a Cadbury’s.
 Churros are the most famous sweet in Peru, consisting of long, crispy strips of deep-fried dough sprinkled in sugar.

 Fresh and refreshing, delicious and healthy, but most of all convenient; large fruit chopped up into bitesize chunks, saving you the hassle of preparing this snack before you venture out.
 Available for one sol on most street corners or small shops.

 The standard hostel or hotel breakfast fare of bread and jam (and eggs if you’re lucky) can grow repetitive.
 A tastier and more adventurous alternative can be found in Peru’s hot breakfast street food.
 Quinoa is a highly nutritious grain crop, kiwichi an annual flowering plant with edible leaves and seeds, and maca a root vegetable.
 Each is served in a cup and will cost one sol.

 Additionally you can get a fresh sandwich with egg, cheese and avocado (or palta).
 They offer a tasty, substantial and largely nutritious alternative to the standard breakfast you have had all your life.
 Better yet they get you out onto the cobblestone streets and dirt paths, ready to explore what Peru has to offer.